Miss Diva 2020

-Special Awards

 Background

 In 2019, Liva Fluid Fashion acquired the title sponsorship rights for Miss Diva.
 On 11 November 2019, the organization announced in a press conference that the pageant will be held in February 2020.
 Contestants will be selected through auditions in various cities across the country.
 Those shortlisted contestants will go through final round of auditions in Mumbai to get top finalists who will compete at pageant.
 Miss Universe 2000, Lara Dutta will serve as the mentor.

 Format

 A new format was introduced by the organization for this edition.
 Top 10 candidates were selected based on their performance in the preliminary segment and closed door interview.
 The Top 10 delegates had an opportunity to speak about themselves in an opening statement.
 They further competed in swimsuit and evening gown rounds to determine the Final 5.
 A common question was asked to all the Top 5 delegates.
 They were finalized into Top 3.